krawieeeec/omDay/README.md

 # omDay
-This is my first organiser which will be written fullin JavaScript.
+This is my first organiser which will be written full JavaScript.